nupurchatterjee01-com/Commodity-and-Supply-Chain-SQL-Insights/README.md

 Created shipment categories using a CASE statement based on real and scheduled shipping days.
 Identified delayed shipments and used a window function (COUNT() OVER) to determine the shipping mode with the highest number of delayed orders.

-5. An order is cancelled when the status of the order is either CANCELED or SUSPECTED_FRAUD.
+5.An order is cancelled when the status of the order is either CANCELED or SUSPECTED_FRAUD.
 Obtain the list of states by the order cancellation % and sort them in the descending.